-In the mid-1970s, the first woman graduated from a Canadian Urology residency program.
-Subsequently, many more females have completed residency and joined the ranks of practicing urologists across Canada.
+In the mid-1970s, the first woman graduated from a Canadian urology residency program.1 Subsequently, many more females have completed residency and joined the ranks of practicing urologists across Canada.
 Yet, the majority of practicing urologists are male.

 The male predominance is not unique to urology.
-In the United States, urology has the third lowest proportion of female residents across all surgical specialties, higher only than Orthopedics and Neurosurgery.
-Canadian data indicate that the only surgical specialty that has enrolled a consistently gender-neutral cohort over the past two decades is General Surgery.
-Many factors have been cited to explain the gender disparity across most surgical training programs.
-In earlier years, a sheer lack of women entering medical school contributed to the higher number of male surgical residents.
-However, since the 1970s, the enrolment of women in medical schools across Canada and the USA has been increasing such that currently, females occupy approximately half of the seats.
+In the U.S., urology has the third lowest proportion of female residents across all surgical specialties, higher only than orthopedics and neurosurgery.2 Canadian data indicate that the only surgical specialty that has enrolled a consistently genderneutral cohort over the past two decades is general surgery.3 Many factors have been cited to explain the gender disparity across most surgical training programs.
+In earlier years, a sheer lack of women entering medical school contributed to the higher number of male surgical residents; however, since the 1970s, the enrolment of women in medical schools across Canada and the U.S. has been increasing such that currently, females occupy approximately half of the seats.3-5

-There is emerging research that examines why medical students choose to pursue a career in surgery and urology in particular.
-Common themes regarding why women are dissuaded from applying to a surgical residency include: lack of female role models, perceived unattractive lifestyle, negative experiences in surgery, and supposed inability to fit into a masculine career.
-To date, there is limited research on why female medical students do or do not choose a career in urology.
+There is emerging research that examines why medical students choose to pursue a career in surgery^{6,7} and urology in particular.8 Common themes regarding why women are dissuaded from applying to a surgical residency include: lack of female role models, perceived unattractive lifestyle, negative experiences in surgery, and supposed inability to fit into a masculine career.^{7,9,10} To date, there is limited research on why female medical students do or do not choose a career in urology.
 In addition, information regarding the experiences and outcomes of women in urology is lacking.

 Given the changing gender ratio of graduating medical students, our primary objective was to assess the trends in the proportion of female applicants to Canadian urology programs.
 Our second objective was to explore if there was a propensity for women in urology to pursue particular fellowships, enter community practice, or leave Canada to practice elsewhere.
-We hypothesized that the proportion of female medical graduates who ranked urology as their first choice and who matched to urology, has increased over the last 15 years.
+We hypothesized that the proportion of female medical graduates who ranked urology as their first choice and who matched to urology has increased over the last 15 years.